-First, consider building access control best practices and why ID badges are important to both employees and the organization as a whole.
+If you’re new to creating an ID badge policy, first consider building access control best practices and why ID badges are important to both employees and the organization as a whole.
 Why do we need to make sure that ID badges are required?
 Once you have established this, make sure the rest of the decisions are made with this key point in mind.

 Second, you’ll want to be sure you have a set policy when it comes to how ID badges will be created.

 Who’s the person who will be the using the ID card printer?

 - What if that person is out of the office?

 Who’s responsible for requesting a new card to be created for a new employee?

 - How do they go about processing that request?